-The Chopper was the MD of the Raleigh Bicycle Company – ultimately the Big Dog.
+The Chopper was the Managing Director of the Raleigh Bicycle Company – ultimately, the Big Dog.
 You knew he was the big dog and he stood head and shoulders above the rest.

 Check out the big back wheel and the small front wheel.
 Check out the backrest positioned at a slight angle so you can ride and recline.
 Check out the positioning of the handlebars – this is one easy rider!

 The Chopper is about respect and status.
 It’s a cruising machine that needs to be ridden slow – one hand on the handlebar whilst the other hand holding a can of 7up.
 Recline and relax with this stress-free ride.

 The big dog makes a silent and clear statement – I’m at the top and I’m not moving.
 It’s telling the Boxer and Grifter that promotion does not exist in their lives – almost like pushing a drawing pin into their tyres.
 The big dog is one ruthless MD.

 Once reality kicks in, the Boxer and Grifter bow in reverence when the MD shows up.
 Life becomes easier for them once they submit to the unique, superior model.

 The Chopper is number one so no point in trying harder.
 Whilst continually linked with senior roles at competitors within the world of bicycles, the big dog considers them, but always stays loyal to Raleigh.

 The Chopper didn’t have work hard to reach the pinnacle – the orderly queue of the career path was jumped whilst leaving other contenders deflated on the stepping stones.
 How did the Chopper manage to jump the career queue?
 It’s unique, stands out from the rest, and has serious respectability.
 It’s confident and sometimes cocky – traits that have no real negative impact on mass appeal.